lukePeavey/quotable/README.md

 ## Contributing

 All contributions are welcome!
-For more info on how to contribute, check out the [Contributor Guide](CONTRIBUTING.md)
+For more info on how to contribute, check out the [Contributors Guide](./CONTRIBUTING.md)